-Three new commissions imagined with girls’ football clubs in South East London will see the production of a work tailored to each team and their needs, and developed from conversations between the players and artists.
-The girls’ team players will actively shape the commissions’ outcomes as the catalyst, sounding board, co-producers and end-users.
-The discussions are framed around what aids their development and benefits their identification as footballers.
-The teams are actively participating in and shaping the commissions alongside the artists, producing a discursive and collaborative work, imparting knowledges and skills on one another.
+Three new commissions, imagined with girls’ football clubs in South East London, saw the production of a work tailored to each team and their needs - developed from conversations between the players and artists.
+The girls’ team players actively shaped the commission outcomes as the catalyst, sounding board, co-producers and end-users.
+The discussions were framed around what might aid the players' development and benefit their identification as footballers.
+The teams actively participated in and shaped the commissions alongside the artists, producing a discursive and collaborative work - imparting knowledges and skills on one another

 Girls United’s teams did not have a kit.
 Workshopping the ideal strip, Phoebe Davies and Rose Nordin worked closely with the girls to create a new identity for the team - representing its players and their goals.
 The players created mood board boards, amidst discussions of aspirations, gender inequalities and femxle role models.
 Phoebe & Rose then developed a brand book, kit stencil + stickers from the mood boards.
 The brand book is a series of graphic designs to be used with the stencil to create GU’s final kit.
 Find out more about the commission here. + See Girls United's new kit here

 Athenlay FC collaborated with Jessie McLaughlin.
 The group worked together, formulating a series of training sessions that deconstructed themes of gender, structural oppression/exclusion, community and joy.
 The video work ‘GOAL TOWN ROAD (remix plz)’ was also created from these sessions.
 Find out more about the commission and watch a clip of the film here.